 This is when many children start to struggle with math because it can become more of a chore than a game.
 Pursue playful math anywhere you can.
 Incorporate family game night, and pull out board games with money or dice, which incorporate math naturally.
 Play card games such as War.
 Something like baking cookies can offer a fun way to practice math as you measure ingredients or halve a recipe.

-For a closer look at other math activities you can do with your children, see the brochure, “Math Tips for Parents Grades K-5”, available at Mathnasium Of Brielle.
+For a closer look at other math activities you can do with your children, see the brochure, “Math Tips for Parents Grades K-5”, available at your local Mathnasium Learning Center.